Goodbye, Don Glees!: Plot

-The next day, they find the drone and return, only to see that nearly everyone has forgotten about the fire.
-But days later, Drop dies.
+The next day, they find the drone and return, only to discover that everyone has forgotten about the fire.
+Days later, Drop dies.
 A devastated Roma destroys the Don Glees clubhouse in grief.
-But among the wreckage, they find two bottles of Coca-Cola with a map of Iceland drawn on it.
-Drop had drawn this map with an "x" for the telephone booth.
-The two friends decide to fly all the way to Iceland to find the booth.
-After several days of hiking, they find a waterfall that they guess is Drop's golden waterfall.
-Nearby, they find the phone booth, complete with a working phone.
-Toto sees the number, and realizes that he called this very number by mistake when he tried to call Tivoli.
-They deduce that Drop picked up the phone when they called the wrong number, inspiring him to seek Toto and Roma out.
-They also found a note left by Drop describing his treasure as friends who will help him on his last adventure.
+However, among the wreckage, they find two bottles of Coca-Cola with a map of Iceland drawn on it with an "x" which they think is Drop's telephone booth.
+They decide to fly to Iceland to find the booth and after several days of hiking, they find Drop's "golden waterfall."
+Nearby, they find the phone booth with a working phone.
+Toto sees the number and realizes that he called the number by mistake when he tried to call Tivoli.
+They deduce that Drop picked up the phone when they called the wrong number which inspired him to seek Toto and Roma out.
+They also find a note left by Drop describing his treasure as friends who will help him on his last adventure.